zextras/tech-doc/source/carbonio/admincli/backup.rst

 The SmartScan operates only on accounts that have been modified since the previous SmartScan, hence it can improve the system’s performances and decrease the scan time exponentially.

+Therefore, SmartScan must be running whenever you want to make any backup or restore operations, because otherwise they will not be successful.

 By default, a SmartScan is scheduled to be executed each night (if ``Scan Operation Scheduling`` is enabled in the |backup| section of